Arms Warrior DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Slam regularly to fill the rotation.
 While

-which always naturally align.
+all of which will naturally align.

-Slayer works in more frequent casts of
+Slayer makes more frequent use of

-Colossus focuses more on
+Colossus instead focuses on

 Execute Phase Ability Priority List for Arms Warriors